padok-team/terraform-aws-route53-zone/README.md

 # Create a certificate for the root zone
 #  - Will not change anything in the root zone config
-#    Because it does not belong to this Terraform context,
+#    because it does not belong to this Terraform context,
-#    But it can add NS records to the zone to perform zone delegation
+#    but it can add NS records to the zone to perform zone delegation
 module "zone_libtime" {
   source = "../.."